Donate Hoodies to Help Homeless Youth

 We love supporting Star House as a nonprofit that specifically helps teens.
 As moms of tweens and teens, it’s hard to imagine kids the same age as ours without the security of a home.

-We called them in 2020 and just asked “How can we help?
-What do you need?”
-And they said hoodies.
-All colors and sizes.
 It’s a small but important way to meet a physical need and show love to these young people.
 And Star House has the warehouse space to store whatever we give and hand them out all year long.

 Here is the description straight from the Star House website on what they do:

-Star House is a social service agency that operates Central Ohio’s only drop-in center for youth, ages 14-24, who are experiencing homelessness.
-At our drop-in center, youth are provided access to food, clothing, hygiene items, laundry facilities, showers and a safe place to be.
 Beyond basic needs, our clinical team provides therapy and case management, and partner agencies provide on-site and community-based access to stabilizing resources, such as housing, transportation, health care, employment, education, addiction services, legal aid, government benefits, ID cards and more.
-In addition, along with Finance Fund and the Columbus Metropolitan Housing Authority (CMHA), Star House operates Carol Stewart Village (CSV)—a neighborhood for young adults, ages 18-24, with on-site programs and services

 The Columbus Dispatch published this video a couple years ago about homeless youth in Central Ohio and the work Star House does to help.

-How Does Star House Help Youth
+How Star House Helps Youth

 Star House estimates that more than 3,000 young people in Franklin County, ages 14-24, fall into homelessness each year.